 Before I knew it, it was all over and I was wondering where the time had gone.

-Where the Whiskey Museum is located & how to get there
+Where the Irish Whiskey Museum

 The Irish Whiskey Museum is centrally located just off Grafton Street, directly across from the main entrance of Trinity College.
-It is in walking distance of most of the other tourist attractions in Dublin.
+It is within walking distance of most of the other tourist attractions in Dublin.

 If you do not want to walk there then public transport like the tram is only 5mins (if that) walk away.